FakeTimL/Dorado-Compression/README.md

 Note that due to vscode remote compatibility issues, many code cells are instead used to produce bash scripts to be executed in a separate terminal on a GPU machine.
 The order which the scripts need to be run to reproduce the results should be largely preserved by the order narrated in the notebooks.

-The full project working directory with python 3.10 virtual environments can be found under `/vol/bitbucket/bl1821/` on DoC server, which also contains code for many previously attempted approaches under `legacy/` with some historical experiment logs.
+The full project working directory with python 3.10 virtual environments can be found under `/vol/bitbucket/bl1821/` on DoC server, which also contains:
+- Full basecalling/alignment experimental data and the trained models for the project under `submission/`
+- Code for many previously attempted approaches under `legacy/` with some historical experiment logs.

 ## Repository structure

-The `creature` directory contains the code used in the workflow described in Section 3 of the final report, which includes the `.ipynb` workflows and some basecaller and alignment experiment outputs.
+The `creature` directory contains the code used in the workflow described in Section 3 of the final report.
 Some parameters in the workflow files need to be carefully adjusted to correctly produce the results due to the amount of exploration and reworks during this part of the project.

-The `frankenstein` directory contains the code used to reproduce the exact workflow described in Section 4 of the final report, which includes the `.ipynb` workflows, trained models and basecaller/alignment experiment outputs.
+The `frankenstein` directory contains the code used to reproduce the exact workflow described in Section 4 of the final report.
 The contents under this directory are relatively well-organised and is designed to replicate the results.

 The `shortcut.sh` contains some of the environment functions and variables used in the project, which are sometimes quoted in the workflow notebooks.